coreyculler/datastore-dynamodb-migrator/README.md

 - **Automatic Table Creation**: Creates DynamoDB tables with optimal configurations
 - **Robust Error Handling**: Graceful failure recovery and detailed error reporting
 - **Smart Kind Filtering**: Automatically excludes DataStore system entities (kinds beginning with `__Stat`) from migration
 - **S3 Offloading for Large Records**: Optionally store full records as JSON in S3 and keep a minimal searchable projection in DynamoDB, with an added `S3ObjectPath` attribute
+- **Datastore Query Ordering**: Optionally order the Datastore query by any field (asc/desc) to migrate oldest/newest first.
+This affects only read order, not DynamoDB schema.

 ## Prerequisites